climbing lion uganda

 It's important to note that not all lions in these areas climb trees, and even those that do may not do so regularly.
 The behavior of tree-climbing lions is still relatively rare and not fully understood.

-Introduction to Queen Elizabeth National Park and Climbing Lions.
+Introduction to Queen Elizabeth National Park and climbing lions.

 Queen Elizabeth National Park is among Uganda's most popular wildlife conservation areas, famous for its diverse wildlife and impressive scenery.
 With a total area of about 1,978 square kilometers, the park has a lot to offer including tree-climbing lions that can be spotted in several regions of the park.